vaibhavraghavan/HAMS-MREL/docs/input_files.md

 Node and element data on the surface of each body are specified in the `HullMesh[_i].pnl` files.
 There is one file per body.

-The files are read in [HAMS_Prog.f90](../src/HAMS_Prog.f90) and in the subroutine [ReadBodyMeshMulti](../src/ReadPanelMeshMulti.f90).
+The files are read in [HAMS_Prog.f90](../src/HAMS_Prog.f90) and in the subroutine `ReadBodyMeshMulti` [ReadPanelMeshMulti.f90](../src/ReadPanelMeshMulti.f90).
 The expected file structure is described below.

 A few notes:
 - Numbers in each line can be separated by whitespaces but **not commas**.